isomerpages/nyp-sirs/_services/1j-sgus-manage-retail-and-enterprise-in-the-digital-age.md

 drive growth.
 Participants will also gain skills and knowledge to manage business operations, heighten customer engagement, drive innovation in achieving desired outcomes for the business.</p>

-<p>Suitable for participants with at least 3 years supervisory/managerial experience in retail or Professional/Managerial/Management Executive (PME) position in non-retail sector.</p>

 <h4>Outline</h4>
 <ul>
   <li>Adapt to Change (24 hours)</li>